AndrewBlanchard/Pokemon-Quiz/README.md

-# Andrew Blanchard Week 4 Challenge
+# Andrew Blanchard Pokemon Quiz

-Created a Pokemon quiz consiting of 5 multiple choice questions that the user has 60 seconds to complete.
+Created a Pokemon quiz consisting of 5 multiple choice questions that the user has 60 seconds to complete.
 Pokemon Quiz URL: https://andrewblanchard.github.io/Week-4-Challenge-Quiz/

 ## Usage